kubilus1/autoortho/docs/faq.md

 # FAQ and Troubleshooting

+## On Linux this does not start/gives a FUSE error
+Make sure that your `/etc/fuse.conf` files is set to `user_allow_other`.
+You may need to uncomment a line.

 ## I get an error like `Failed to find resource '../textures/22304_34976_BI16.dds', referenced from file 'Custom Scenery/z_eur_11/terrain/'.`

 What's happening is that X-Plane has found a terrain file, but is not finding a linked texture.
 This could be caused by a few issues: